killshot13/botmeister/README.md

 ==================
 A WordPress plugin.

-Uses an algorithm based on the TypingDNA API to destroy blog comment spam with amazing precision and accuracy.
+Uses an algorithm based on the TypingDNA API to destroy comment spam on WordPress blogs with amazing precision and accuracy.